Skip to Content

 Low-grade astrocytomas are slow-growing and rarely spread to other parts of the brain and spinal cord or other parts of the body.
-These include grade I (pilocytic, which form like a cyst and look almost like normal cells) and grade II (fibrillary, with cells that look long or slender like fibers) astrocytomas.
+Low-grade astrocytomas can be either:

 High-grade astrocytomas are fast-growing and often spread within the brain and spinal cord.
-These include grade III (anaplastic or malignant) and grade IV (glioblastoma, which spreads the fastest) astrocytomas.
+High grade astrocytomas can be either:

 A recurrent childhood astrocytoma is an astrocytoma that has recurred (come back) after it has been treated.
 The cancer may come back in the same place as the first tumor or in other parts of the body.
 High-grade astrocytomas often recur within 3 years.